Menu Close

 • I retired because the word “retire” is a better word than “quit.”
 I don’t want to be known as a quitter.
 I was told my whole life by my peers that God hates quitters.
 I can still hear the scathing words of Tom Malone and Jack Hyles ringing in my ears as they skinned quitters alive in their sermons.
 So I use the word retire but, truth be told, I have just plain quit.

 • For health reasons.
 I have Fibromyalgia.
 I am in constant pain.
 Last year I was tested for MS and the tests were inconclusive.
 I have numbness in my face, hands, and legs.
 My doctor ruefully told me that he is uncertain as to what my actual neurological problem is.
 I’ll just have to wait to see what “breaks.”
-I am a type A, perfectionist workaholic.
+(Today, I have degenerative spine disease, gastroparesis, exocrine pancreatic insufficiency, osteoarthritis, AND fibromyalgia.)
+I am a perfectionist workaholic.
 I worked myself into a physical collapse, foolishly thinking that anyone cared how hard I worked.
 God didn’t, and neither did the people I pastored.

 • For family reasons.
 I sacrificed my family and my marriage for a mistress called the Church.
+(Please see It’s Time to Tell the Truth: I Had an Affair.)
 I lived for the Church.
 I was willing to die for the Church.
 I worked long hours for lousy pay.
 I allowed my family and my wife to become appendages to the work I was doing.
 They were the default clean-up, tear-down crew and did all the jobs no one else wanted to do.
 Our family was so wrapped up in the Church that we lost our self-identity.
 I want my children to know me for more than just being a pastor.
 I want my wife to have a husband who doesn’t always put her second to the Church.
 Whoever said “you must sacrifice your family for the sake of your calling” is not only wrong but also a destroyer of families.
 If there is one thing I have learned, it is that family comes first.

 • Thomas Merton and Wendell Berry.
 These two writers have fundamentally changed how I look at the world and how I view my place in it.
 I have come to realize that I spent most of my adult life wasting my time with a religion that made no difference in the world I live in and a religion I have increasingly come to believe doesn’t do much to prepare us for the next life either.